OpenAPITools/openapi-generator/samples/openapi3/client/petstore/go-experimental/go-petstore/docs/User.md

 ### SetArbitraryNullableTypeValue

-`func (o *User) SetArbitraryNullableTypeValue(v NullableInterface{})`
+`func (o *User) SetArbitraryNullableTypeValue(v interface{})`

-SetArbitraryNullableTypeValue gets a reference to the given NullableInterface{} and assigns it to the ArbitraryNullableTypeValue field.
+SetArbitraryNullableTypeValue gets a reference to the given interface{} and assigns it to the ArbitraryNullableTypeValue field.

 ### SetArbitraryNullableTypeValueExplicitNull